Wtorek Izsak first learned how to use a conductor at the age of eight.

 * * *

 New Ram City’s largest library was located on its city’s university campus, which was nestled next to its royal palace.
 As expected, the library was extravagant.
 It boasted ten stories and had five deep-red banners emblazoned with the gold Ariesian ram at its front.
 Five of the ten floors were restricted to individuals with State Conducting Licenses, while three were restricted to Ariesian officials.
 To Izsak, there was no restriction at all.
-A quick flash of his sash and his badge to the librarian sitting at the front desk, and he was granted immediate access.
+A quick flash of his sash and his badge to the librarian sitting at the front desk, and he was granted immediate full access.

 He started with the floors restricted to licensed Conductors.
 He could tell immediately that there was more love and care given to these levels.
 While the shelves on the lower floors were made of chipped and faded wood, the shelves here were not only much larger, but were also made of deep maroon oak.
 The windows were larger here as well, nearly taking up the full height of the walls.
 Many long, large, polished wooden tables were interspersed between the shelves—something that the lower levels did not have.
 These floors were surprisingly busy, so Izsak was forced to flash his badge to clear out a table for himself.
 It earned him a handful of glares, but that came with the job.